JamesDarko/JamesDarko/README.md

 JamesDarko/README.md

-Hi 👋, I’m @JamesDarko, an AWS Certified Solutions Architect and Cloud DevOps Engineer from Ghana, with 1 year of Cloud experience and 30 DevOps projects.
+Hi 👋, I’m @JamesDarko, an AWS Certified Solutions Architect and Cloud DevOps Engineer from Ghana, with 2+ year of Cloud experience and some DevOps projects.

 Languages and Tools:
 I work on DevOps, Microservices, containers, and everything around it.